Identities

 Best practices for Data User organizations when making requests to the endpoint:

-• The "identity" parameter is required.
-This is the hashed ID generated with the “generate_hashed_id” function (for more details, please refer to the Identity hashing section).
+parameter is required.
+This is the hashed ID generated with the “generate_hashed_id” function (for more details, please refer to the Identity hashing section). - The

-• The "context" parameter allows for narrowing the list of Identities to be included in the search.
-The requestor from a Data User organization should include either the unique identifier of the Data Provider account to narrow the search to the Data Provider’s organization account or define the value as system - this will include in the search all Identities in the Trusted Twin system visible to the requesting user.
+parameter allows for narrowing the list of Identities to be included in the search.
+The requestor from a Data User organization should include either the unique identifier of the Data Provider account to narrow the search to the Data Provider’s organization account or define the value as system - this will include in the search all Identities in the Trusted Twin system visible to the requesting user. - If the

 # Data Provider Best Practices